Best Time to See the Northern Lights in Alaska 2023

 Practically speaking, in northern Norway, Iceland, Greenland, and Finland, you need to design your Northern Lights tour between the time frame starting toward the beginning of September and extend until the center of April.

-Nonetheless, if the Northern Lights are sufficient, you may see them against a nightfall sky, and it isn’t irregular to see them from Tromsø on an August evening.
+Nonetheless, if the Northern Lights are sufficient, you may see them against a nightfall sky.
+It isn’t irregular to see them from Tromsø on an August evening.

 What are Northern Lights?